XxRoloxX/xterm-server/README.md

 # xterm-server

-This is a simple xterm server that can be used to run xterm in a browser.
+This is a simple xterm server that can be used to run xterm **remotely** in a browser.
 It is meant to be used as a standalone server.
 To connect to the server, you can use the xterm.js library or any other websocket client.

 # Setup